New York Habitat Blog - Home

-After sharing with you some tips to determine if you are dealing with a legitimate company or agent before choosing an apartment, this week we wanted to show you how to spot clues that the apartment you are looking to rent may be a fake.
+After sharing with you some tips on how to avoid rental scams and determine if you are dealing with a legitimate company or agent before choosing an apartment, this week we wanted to show you how to spot clues that the apartment you are looking to rent may be a fake.

 Rental scams are on the rise, so it is more important than ever to look into the person or company that you are dealing with and make sure they are legitimate.
 Here are a few things to look out for: